rasa0873/ericsson-projects/README.md

 <br>
 <br>

-## Network Design of GSM/WCDMA network.Network Design of GSM/WCDMA network.
+## Network Design of GSM/WCDMA network.
 Oct 2008 - Nov 2008

 CORE Network Design for the expansion of the GSM/WCDMA network.